J. J. Johnson: Return to performing

 Johnson returned to performing and recording in November 1987, with an engagement at the Village Vanguard in New York City.
-Tours of the United States, Europe and Japan followed as well as a return engagement to the Vanguard in July 1988 which yielded two albums worth of material.
+Tours of the United States, Europe, and Japan followed, as well as a return engagement to the Vanguard in July 1988, which yielded two albums' worth of material.

 While touring Japan in December 1988, Johnson learned that his wife Vivian had suffered a bad stroke, which incapacitated her for the remaining three and a half years of her life.
-During this period Johnson cancelled all work, devoting his energy to caring for his ailing wife.
-After her death in 1991, he dedicated an album to her on Concord.
+During this period, Johnson cancelled all work, devoting his energy to caring for his ailing wife.
+After her death in 1991, he dedicated an album to her on Concord Records.

 In 1992, Johnson married his second wife, Carolyn Reid, and he began actively performing once again.
 Following this second comeback in 1992, Johnson's contracts with a variety of record labels, including Verve and Antilles, resulted in five albums as a leader, from small groups to separate brass orchestra and string orchestra recordings, as well as sideman appearances with his leading disciple, trombonist Steve Turre, and the vocalist Abbey Lincoln.
 He earned several Grammy nominations during this period.
-He retired from active performing and touring in late 1996, after having performed his last concert at William Paterson College on November 10, 1996, then choosing to stay at his home in Indianapolis where he could indulge his passion of composing and arranging music with computers and MIDI.
+He retired from active performing and touring in late 1996, after having performed his last concert at William Paterson College on November 10, 1996, then choosing to stay at his home in Indianapolis, where he could indulge his passion for composing and arranging music with computers and MIDI.

 Later diagnosed with prostate cancer, Johnson maintained a positive outlook and underwent treatment.
 He wrote a book of original exercises and études for jazz musicians, published later by Hal Leonard.
 A biography, titled The Musical World of J. J. Johnson, was published in 2000.

 On February 4, 2001, he died by a self-inflicted gunshot wound.
-His funeral in Indianapolis drew jazz musicians, friends and family from around the country.
+His funeral in Indianapolis drew jazz musicians, friends, and family from around the country.